Latest NIJ Certified Lab and Third-Party Lab Results

 Under the Penetration or Notes columns:

 NONE (same as PARTIAL PENETRATION): This occurs when the projectile (bullet) breaks the ceramic and is caught by the backer.
 PP will always have a backface deformation (BFD) measurement.
-The NIJ requires a BFD of 44mm or lower.
+The NIJ requires a BFD of 44mm or lower (when there are 6 shots per plate, BFD is measured on shot 6 and three other shots).
 Sometimes partial penetration information above 44mm will be included to show that the armor will stop the projectile/threat.

 PARTIAL PENETRATION (PP): A more accurate term than “none” and describes the entry of the bullet into the armor plate where the fragments are trapped.
 This occurs when the projectile (bullet) breaks the ceramic and is caught by the backer.
 PP will always have a backface deformation (BFD) measurement.
 The NIJ requires a BFD of 44mm or lower.
 Sometimes partial penetration information above 44mm will be included to show that the armor will stop the projectile/threat.